chronoxor/gil/README.md

 ```

 The first problem if you updated `CppBenchmark` and want to get the fix in all
-dependent repositories we have to update them manually with the set of
+dependent repositories you have to update them manually with the set of
 `git subtree pull` commands:
 ```shell
 # Commit and push changes in CppBenchmark repository